rungalileo/docs-official/README.md

 It'll watch for updates and keep auto-refreshing as long as the command is running.

-## Updating API Reference

-1. Run `cd api-reference && rm openapi.json && wget https://api.acme.rungalileo.io/public/openapi.json && cd ..` to update the specs.
-2. Run `mintlify dev` to check if the API Reference section is updated with your changes.

 ### Troubleshooting

 - Mintlify dev isn't running: Run `mintlify install` it'll re-install dependencies.